neuronsimulator/nrn/docs/python/programming/math/vector.rst

 ----

+.. method:: Vector.play(var_reference, Dt: float) -> Vector
+.. method:: Vector.play(var_reference, tvec: Vector) -> Vector
-.. method:: Vector.play
+.. method:: Vector.play(index: int) -> Vector

-    Syntax:
-        ``vdest = vsrc.play(var_reference, Dt)``

-        ``vdest = vsrc.play(var_reference, tvec)``

-        ``vdest = vsrc.play(index)``

-        ``vdest = vsrc.play(var_reference or stmt, tvec, continuous)``
+.. method:: Vector.play(var_reference or stmt, tvec: Vector, continuous: bool) -> Vector

-        ``vdest = vsrc.play(var_reference or stmt, tvec, indices_of_discontinuities_vector)``
+.. method:: Vector.play(var_reference or stmt, tvec, indices_of_discontinuities: Vector) -> Vector

-        ``vdest = vsrc.play(point_process_object, var_reference, ...)``

-    Description:
+.. method:: Vector.play(point_process_object, var_reference, ...) -> Vector

     The ``vsrc`` vector values are assigned to the "*var*" variable during a simulation.

     The same vector can be played into different variables.

     The index form immediately sets the var (or executes the stmt) with the value of vsrc[index]

-        The play semantics can be thought of as ``v[index] -> var(t)`` where t(index) is Dt*index or tvec[index]
+    The play semantics can be thought of as
+    ``v[index] -> var(t)`` where t(index) is Dt*index or tvec[index]
     The discrete event delivery system is used to determine the precise time at which values are copied from vsrc to var.
 Note that for variable step methods, unless continuity is specifically requested, the function is a step function.
 Also, for the local variable dt method, var MUST be associated with the cell that contains the section accessed via sec=sec in the arg list (but see the paragraph below about the use of a point_process_object inserted as the first arg).

     For the fixed step method,
     transfers take place on entry to :func:`finitialize` and  on entry to :func:`fadvance`.
     At the beginning of :func:`finitialize`, ``var = v[0]``.
 On :func:`fadvance` a transfer will
     take place if t will be equal
-        or greater than the associated time of the next index after the ``fadvance`` increment.
+    or greater than the associated time of the next index after the :func:`fadvance` increment.
     For the variable step methods, transfers take place exactly at the times specified by the Dt or tvec arguments.

     The system maintains a set of play vectors and the vector will be removed from the list if the vector or var is destroyed.
     If the end of the vector is reached, no further transfers are made (``var`` becomes constant)

-        Note well: for the fixed step method, if ``fadvance`` exits with time equal to ``t`` (ie enters at time t-dt), then on entry to ``fadvance``, *var* is set equal to the value of the vector at the index
+    Note well: for the fixed step method, if :func:`fadvance` exits with time equal to ``t`` (ie enters at time t-dt), then on entry to :func:`fadvance`, *var* is set equal to the value of the vector at the index
     appropriate to time t.
 Execute tests/nrniv/vrecord.py to see what this implies during a simulation. ie the value of var from ``t-dt`` to t played into by a vector is equal to the value of the vector at ``index(t)``.
 If the vector was meant to serve as a continuous stimulus function, this results in a first order correct simulation with respect to dt.
 If a second order correct simulation is desired, it is necessary (though perhaps not sufficient since all other equations in the system must also be solved using methods at least second order correct) to fill the vector with function values at f((i-.5)*dt).

     When continuous is 1 then linear interpolation is used to define the values between time points.
 However, events at each Dt or tvec are still used and that has beneficial performance implications for variable step methods since vsrc is equivalent to a piecewise linear function and variable step methods can excessively reduce dt as one approaches a discontinuity in the first derivative.
 Note that if there are discontinuities in the function itself, then tvec should have adjacent elements with the same time value.
 When a value is greater than the range of the t vector, linear extrapolation of the last two points is used instead of a constant last value.
 If a constant outside the range is desired, make sure the last two points have the same y value and have different t values (if the last two values are at the same time, the constant average will be returned).

     The indices_of_discontinuities_vector argument is used to
     specifying the indices in tvec of the times at which discrete events should be used to notify that a discontinuity in the function, or any derivative of the function, occurs.
 Presently, linear interpolation is used to determine var(t) in the interval between these discontinuities (instead of cubic spline) so the length of steps used by variable step methods near the breakpoints depends on the details of how the parameter being played into affects the states.

     For the local variable timestep method, :meth:`CVode.use_local_dt` and/or multiple threads, :meth:`ParallelContext.nthread` , it is
     often helpful to provide specific information about which cell the *var* pointer is associated with by inserting as the first arg some POINT_PROCESS object which is located on the cell.
 This is necessary if the pointer is not a RANGE variable and is much more efficient if it is.
 The fixed step and global variable time step method do not need or use this information for the local step method but will use it for multiple threads.
 It is therefore a good idea to supply it if possible.

     Prior to version 7.7, the play method returned 1.0 .

     .. seealso::
         :meth:`Vector.record`, :meth:`Vector.play_remove`

-    Example of playing into an Iclamp for varying current:
+    Example of playing into an :class:`IClamp` for varying current:

         .. code-block::
             python

             from neuron import h
             import pylab as plt, numpy as np h.load_file('stdrun.hoc')
             sec = h.Section(name='sec')
             sec.insert(h.pas)
             inp = np.zeros(500)
             inp[50:250] = 1
             pvec = h.Vector().from_python(inp)
             stim = h.IClamp(sec(0.5))
             stim.dur = 1e9
             pvec.play(stim, stim._ref_amp, True)
             rd = {k:h.Vector().record(v) for k,v in zip(['t', 'v', 'stim_i', 'amp'],
                                                         [h._ref_t, sec(0.5)._ref_v, stim._ref_i, stim._ref_amp])}
-                  h.v_init, h.tstop= -70, 500
-                  h.run()
+            h.finitialize(-70)
+            h.continuerun(500)
             plt.plot(rd['t'], rd['v'])
             plt.show()

     Example of playing into a segment's ina: